Reproductive Anatomy and Physiology

 There are 2 types of sex cells involved in human reproduction: the male’s sperm and the female’s egg.
 An egg that has been fertilized by a sperm cell grows and divides in a woman’s uterus throughout pregnancy until childbirth.
 The resulting child’s genetic makeup comes from the sperm and egg cells produced by the father and mother.

 |Female Reproductive Organs

 The female reproductive system includes the:

-Uterus—a hollow, muscular structure in which the fertilized egg implants and fetus grows during pregnancy
+—a hollow, muscular structure where the fertilized egg implants and fetus grows during pregnancy

 During a woman’s menstrual cycle, which usually lasts about 28 days, her body prepares for the possibility of a pregnancy.

 In the first half of the menstrual cycle, estrogen levels rise to thicken the lining of the uterus.
 At the same time, an egg begins to mature in one of the ovaries.